AmirJamshidiBandari/MIPS32_Summary/Verification/VERIFICATION_SUMMARY_PUBLIC.md

 ## 32-bit MIPS CPU Verification

 This document summarizes the verification work completed for a custom 32-bit MIPS CPU.
-It describes the verification approach, the main design areas tested, the types of issues found, and the final result without exposing the full waveform-by-waveform verification reports.
+It describes the verification approach, the main design areas tested, the types of issues found, and the final result without exposing the full waveform by waveform verification reports.

 The full verification was completed in two stages: